ShiJbey/centrifuge/README.md

    - **Delete link:** Hold _shift_, click the link, press _delete_ or _backspace_
 5. Click _Compile_, to compile the diagrams into code.

+## Data Modeling

+The nodes used in this editor are configured specifically for Talk of the Town's data.
+However, the general design approach coudl be modified to fit any social simulation.

+The core entities/objects modeled in the python code become entities within the DataScript database.
+The include:
+- People
+- Businesses (Locations)
+- Relationships
+- Events

 ## Building Development Version

 ### Setup